 Not exactly, but there is some research that indicates that eating spicy foods, if anything, can widen your baby’s palate early on.
 According to NPR, a study found that flavors can pass from the mother to the amniotic fluid, so what a mom eats during her pregnancy may shape her baby’s food preferences later in life.
 So eating spicy foods may make your amniotic fluid a little spicier, exposing your baby to the flavors in utero.

 Jennifer Jordan, Director of Mom and Baby, Aeroflow Healthcare tells Romper that it's an old wives' tale that spicy food could somehow harm the baby, cause contractions, or trigger preterm labor, but it's simply not true.
-She says however, that because expectant mothers are prone to experience heartburn, it might be wise to avoid the spicier fare.
+Dr. Cynthia Flynn, MD, a board-certified OB/GYN for JustAnswer, agrees, adding: “Yes, it is safe to eat spicy food during pregnancy.
+Luckily, your baby has no idea what you are eating!”
+You won’t have to worry about giving your little one heartburn, or making them feel queasy about those quesadillas you’re eating; they’re just as happy getting all those nutrients as you are.